 What to Do When You Can’t Remove the White Spots from Your Retainer?

 Sometimes, no matter what you do, those stubborn crusty spots or stains still remain.
 While you may be able to live with the yellowish stains, hard white crusty spots can create a problem.
 As they continue to grow, they can affect how your retainer fits and can eventually cause damage to your retainer.
 In addition, they are a magnet for bacteria and can even make you sick.
+It’s important to note that with proper care, most retainers will last for 2 years before you need a replacement.

 If you can’t remove the spots, your best bet is to replace your retainer.
 While this can be a costly expense through your orthodontist, SportingSmiles can help.
 Your dentist charges a high cost for a retainer because he has to make a mold of your teeth, send the mold to a lab, have them make the retainer and ship it back, and then deliver it to you.
 With SportingSmiles, you use our patented self-impression kit to make your own mold, ship it to our dental lab in the pre-paid package, and our technicians created the same high-quality retainer you would get from your dentist.
 The difference is we save you hundreds of dollars.
 For more information, visit Orthodontic Retainers today!